Preppers, hikers, campers, and other folks of an outdoor persuasion are constantly fussing over their backpacks.

 Keep the Weight Close

-I’m constantly amazed by how many people fail to keep the heaviest part of the load in their pack against their body.
-This is achieved through intelligent packing, but also proper fitting of your backpack.
+I’m constantly amazed by how many people fail to keep the heaviest part of the load in their pack against their bodies.
+This is achieved through intelligent packing, but also the proper fitting of your backpack.

 The more the backpack pulls away from you, slumps, or generally increases distance from your body, the heavier and harder to carry it becomes.
 Pack the weight close to your body, and then keep your pack cinched up tight against you.
 You’ll save energy, and go faster.